 Climate in Latvia

 Latvia has a temperate maritime climate, with mild winters and cool summers.
 The average temperature in July, which is the hottest month, is around 63°F (17°C), while it is approximately 23°F (-5°C) in January, the coldest month.
 The summer months see the most precipitation, in the form of heavy rainfall.
-The country is also impacted by Atlantic storms, which bring strong winds and copious rain.
+The country is also impacted by Atlantic storms, which bring strong winds and copious amounts of rainfall.

 Most expats do not experience culture shock when moving to Latvia.
 The country has come a long way since its independence in 1991, and with a stable government and picturesque scenery, Latvia is a rewarding destination for any expat.

 Capital city: Riga

 Geography: Latvia lies on the eastern shores of the Baltic Sea.
 The country's territory is mostly made up of low-lying forested plains, with some small lakes and swamps dotting the countryside.

 Neighbouring countries: Latvia is bordered by Estonia to the north, Lithuania to the south, Russia to the east and Belarus to the southeast.